tiagosiebler/bybit-api/docs/endpointMaps/rest-client-v5.md

   # Endpoints table for rest-client-v5.ts

   This table includes all endpoints from the official Exchange API docs and corresponding SDK functions for each endpoint that are found in [rest-client-v5.ts](/src/rest-client-v5.ts).
-You can find all clients in the [source folder](/src).

   If anything is missing or is wrong, please open an issue or let us know in our [Node.js Traders](https://t.me/nodetraders) telegram group!

-  ## How to use table

-  Table consists of 4 parts:

-  - Function name
-  - AUTH
-  - HTTP Method
-  - Endpoint

-  **Function name** is the name of the function that can be called through the SDK.
-Check examples folder in the repo for more help on how to use them!

-  **AUTH** is a boolean value that indicates if the function requires authentication - which means you need to pass your API key and secret to the SDK.

-  **HTTP Method** shows HTTP method that the function uses to call the endpoint.
-Sometimes endpoints can have same URL, but different HTTP method so you can use this column to differentiate between them.

-  **Endpoint** is the URL that the function uses to call the endpoint.
-Best way to find exact function you need for the endpoint is to search for URL in this table and find corresponding function name.

   ## All endpoints